 Not just athletes are using anabolic steroids.
 Some young people take them to look more muscular or to lose body fat.

 Anabolic steroids have dangerous physical, mental, and emotional side effects.
 These may be more dangerous in young adults because they can stop growth.
 In women, they can cause permanent changes in the voice and genitals.

 After stopping these drugs, people can feel severe depression and moodiness.

-Injections of anabolic steroids carry the risk of infection with AIDS or hepatitis if the drug users share needles.
+Injections of anabolic steroids carry the risk of infection with HIV or hepatitis if the drug users share needles.
 Also, anabolic steroids obtained without a prescription are unreliable.
 They may contain dangerous substances, or may not even contain steroids.

 Girls and women: